I-Need-More-Coffee/i-need-more-coffee.github.io/devices/sloth.md

 - I've been told that this model has also proved to work well with ChromeOS Flex.
 - The laptop is intended for an education market, so it has all of the goodies like Dell's relatively feature-packed enterprise BIOS, it's easy to open up and repair, and Dell provides a surprising amount of documentation on how to swap out various components.
 - Has pretty good battery life from what I've experienced so far on my unit, have achieved 12+ hours which is great for a laptop approaching 5 years old.

+## Software Notes

+No operating system installed at the moment.